-Saraband is an award-winning independent publisher of outstanding fiction, absorbing nature writing, pressing environmental issues and compelling memoir.
+Saraband is an award-winning independent publisher of outstanding fiction, nature and environmental writing, essays, life writing and pop culture.

-Praised in the Guardian as “a small but brilliant independent press,” we publish authors with deep knowledge of the culture, local landscapes, wildlife, folk traditions and history wherever they live.
-Our fiction includes literary, historical and contemporary stories reflecting UK and international perspectives, all with unforgettable voices.
-Our books inspire, inform and entertain, each helping to make the world a better place.
+Praised in the Guardian as “a small but brilliant independent press,” we publish exceptional books by diverse authors on the culture, landscapes, wildlife, folk traditions and history wherever they live.
+Our fiction includes literary, historical and contemporary stories reflecting UK and international perspectives – all with unforgettable voices.
+Our non-fiction inspires, informs, intrigues and stimulates.

-From our inception, we have provided a platform for underrepresented and local voices that are often overlooked.
-Our working style is collaborative, and we place a high value on relationships with authors and partnerships with colleagues in the indie publishing and bookselling sectors, libraries, literature organisations, and wherever good writing lives.
-We work hard to make sure that we follow the most sustainable practices at all times.
+For more than thirty years, we have provided a platform for voices that are often overlooked.
+Our working style is collaborative, and we follow the most sustainable practices at all times.

 We publish across all print and digital formats, with ancillary content in our podcast, video and social channels.
 We are based in Salford, Manchester and are part of the Northern Fiction Alliance and members of Publishing Scotland, the Independent Publishers Guild and the Publishers Association.